servicetitan/Stl.Fusion.Samples/docs/tutorial/QuickStart.md

 The right answer to this question is "Wrong!
 It's a Fusion API, and every read endpoint of a Fusion API is capable of doing exactly this!".
-But before we jump to the details, let's think how we'd implement the same behavior without Fusion.
+But before we dig into the details, let's think how we'd implement the same behavior without Fusion.